 Allan Horwitz, PT, FAAOMPT

 Allan Horwitz received his Bachelor of Science degree in Physical Therapy in 1975.
-In 1983 he received certification from the Kaiser Orthopedic Physical Therapy Residency Program, where he has been teaching since 1985.
+In 1983 he received certification from the Kaiser Orthopedic Physical Therapy Residency Program, where he taught from 1985 through 2016.
 He specializes in musculoskeletal disorders, especially spinal care, shoulder rehabilitation, and foot disorders, including fabrication of orthotics.
 He is a fellow of the American Academy of Orthopedic Physical Therapists.
 He also consults and teaches seminars in office ergonomics.

 Negeene Mosaed, PT